boltops-tools/kubes/docs/_docs/intro/ordering.md

 ## Apply

-Here's an example that shows it creating the deployment first, then the service, and last the ingress.
+Here's an example that shows it creating the service and deployment first, and then the ingress last.

     $ kubes apply
     Compiled  .kubes/resources files